vinnyasa/ComputationalArts/README.md

 # Processing

-Mobile app projects using processing(software) from MIT
+Mobile app projects using Processing software from MIT.

+Digital projects to explore with graphics and animation.
+Code in Java.